 As Guilmon is explicitly based on Agumon by fanboy Takato, the above can describe his line as well.
 Minus the reptilian part.
+The final form is a heavily armored knight, only avoiding being bishounen due to the inability to see below the armor.
 The part that looks like Guilmon's head is actually on the outside of his armor, and wouldn't be part of the wearer if there was a body under it.

 In Digimon Frontier the characters turn into the digimon, with "Human" spirits, remaining humanoid but obviously less human than they used to be.
 Then they get beast spirits which are supposed to make them look even less human, (many just look bulkier, not more bestial).
 Then, The Hero and The Lancer gain higher forms by combining several of the spirits together, all of which more humanoid, than any beast spirit forms.
 It should be noted, however, that several of the "combined" spirits created for the card game, which never appeared at all in the anime, were more animal-like than humanoid, making the results varied.
 One of them is a giant penguin.
 Lucemon also gets progressively less human in his final two forms.

 Most series will subvert this if villains have an evolved form, with One-Winged Angel in full effect.